 Leases where the lessor effectively retains substantially all the risks and rewards of ownership of the leased items are classified as operating leases.
 Payments made under these leases are expensed in the Income Statement in the period in which they are incurred.
-Payments made under operating leases are recognised in the income statement on a straight-line basis over the term of the lease.
-Lease incentives received are recognised in the income statement as an integral part of the total lease payment.
+Payments made under operating leases are recognised in the Statement of Comprehensive Income on a straight-line basis over the term of the lease.
+Lease incentives received are recognised in the Statement of Comprehensive Income as an integral part of the total lease payment.